We take comfort seriously.

 Polyurethane is an organic polymer known in the footwear industry as being one of the most resilient, long-wearing materials.
 Rather than collapsing in the areas of impact, it maintains its shape which is why it’s so often used in the midsoles of running shoes and work boots.

 EVA on the other hand breaks down quicker than polyurethane.
 As it collapses, your foot gets less and less support throughout the day and overtime.
 This is where EVA is tricky, at first it feels super soft but that resilience your body needs to stand strong and stay comfortable doesn’t exist.

-At the end of the day, working with Polyurethane takes far more time, effort and expertise than EVA—but we think the effort is more than worth it.
+At the end of the day, working with polyurethane takes far more time, effort and expertise than EVA, especially when combining it with a plant-based material—but we think the effort is more than worth it.

 Most flip flops are sheet cut from rolls of EVA but we use a more intricate and thoughtful process.
 Rather than cutting, we cast liquid polyurethane into heated molds to make our ultra-support soles.
 Think: cookie cutter vs. waffle iron—one technique leaves a lot more leftover batter.
 Our process is also unique in that it hugely eliminates excess waste.
 In an industry that is known for wastefulness and overproduction, we invented a way to create a better product that is inherently less wasteful.

 This innovative technique also allows us to give our soles a much more detailed shape and tread (which most flip flops don’t have!), to create a better fitting, longer lasting and more comfortable shoe.